Nick Westbrook-Ikhine Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 - So far this season, 10.3% of the 503 passes thrown by his team have gone Westbrook-Ikhine's way.

-- Westbrook-Ikhine (nine red zone targets) has been the recipient of 12.2% of his team's 74 red zone pass attempts.
+- With nine targets in the red zone this season, Westbrook-Ikhine has been on the receiving end of 12.2% of his team's 74 red zone pass attempts.

-- The Titans, who rank 15th in the NFL in points scored, have attempted a pass 49.2% of the time while running the football 50.8% of the time.
+- The Titans, who rank 15th in the NFL in points scored, have dropped back to pass 49.2% of the time while running the ball 50.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Westbrook-Ikhine's matchup with the Texans.